 The new company shall obviously inherit all lawful rights and obligations of the converted company from the date of issuance of its Enterprise Registration Certificate.

-(i) An enterprise shall send a written notification to the Business Registration Authority no later than 3 working days before the date of the temporary cease or resumption of business.
+2. Temporary cease, suspension and termination of business (i) An enterprise shall send a written notification to the Business Registration Authority no later than 3 working days before the date of the temporary cease or resumption of business.

 (ii) The relevant Business Registration Authority and State competent authorities are entitled to request an enterprise to temporarily cease, suspend or terminate its business activities in the following cases: